-The Company is involved in certain legal proceedings.
-These court cases arose in the ordinary course of business.
-In the directors' opinion after taking appropriate legal advice, the outcome of these legal claims will not give rise to any significant loss to the Company beyond the amounts provided for in the financial statements for the year ended December 31,2022 and December 31, 2021.
+The Company is involved in some legal proceedings.
+This case arose in the ordinary course of business.
+In the directors' opinion and after taking appropriate legal advice, the outcome of these legal proceedings will not give rise to any significant loss to the Company.
+An amount of GH¢ 500,000 has been provided for as contingencies.